 recent death of Bill Stein in Columbus,

 Texas surprised everyone.
-Just a month away from his 55th birthday,
+Just a month away from his 55th

-made him appear younger still.
+unbridled curiosity made him appear younger still.

 | People meeting

 teenager with premature gray hair.
 His habit of draping himself over

 in the middle of a conversation was due to chronic back pain.
 No disrespect

 was intended.
 Like a friendly Labrador Retriever, it only meant he

 was comfortable in your presence.